First National Government of New Zealand: Foreign affairs and military

 This period marked a shift in New Zealand's foreign policy.
 Before World War II New Zealand lacked an independent foreign policy, instead opting to simply follow and support Britain.
 New Zealand's participation in World War II was part of this – Prime Minister Michael Joseph Savage had declared that 'where Britain goes we go', and New Zealand troops had fought almost exclusively in Europe rather than in the Pacific, where Japanese forces threatened New Zealand.
 At the start of the war it had been assumed that the Royal Navy would protect New Zealand, but the Fall of Singapore showed this to be a false assumption.
 New Zealand turned to the United States for protection.
 The beginning of the Cold War, and communist successes in China made many New Zealanders feel in need of this protection.
 New Zealand therefore entered the ANZUS pact with Australia and the United States, each pledging to defend the others if they were attacked.
 Fear of the communist threat from Asia also motivated the introduction of compulsory military training and New Zealand's participation in the Korean War and the Malayan Emergency.
 However, there was still considerable support for Britain, which led to New Zealand giving Britain moral support (but no practical help) during the Suez Crisis.

 Social policy

 The government maintained the welfare state created by the previous, Labour, government due to its popularity with voters.
 However some modifications were made, such as allowing state housing tenants to purchase their homes and enabling families to capitalise their family benefits to buy a house.
 In 1950, the suspensory loan was introduced, a subsidy towards the construction of a home which was repayable if the house was sold within seven years.

 The Lead Process Regulations, issued the same year, were aimed at safeguarding factory workers "whose work brings them into contact in any way with lead or compounds containing over a specified proportion of lead."
+In 1952, the Social Security Department was authorised by the government to operate a home help service for (as noted by one study) “social security beneficiaries and others in need, who could not care for themselves adequately.”

 A year later, universal superannuation was doubled, and a noncontributory social assistance scheme for the underprivileged was introduced.
 In 1954, widows' benefit was extended to deserted wives after divorce in some cases.